syncfusion-content/flutter-docs/Flutter/datagrid/summaries.md

 ### Summary calculation types

-The following calculation types are supported for the summary calculation,
+The following calculation types are supported for the summary calculation:

 * **`Sum`**: Calculate the sum of a column
 * **`Average`**: Calculate the average of a column.
 * **`Count`**: Calculate the total of rows in `SfDataGrid`.
 * **`Maximum`**: Calculate the maximum value in a column.
 * **`Minimum`**: Calculate the minimum value in a column.

 ### Display table summary row with title

-SfDataGrid supports to display column's summary value along with the title by defining the `GridTableSummaryRow.title` and `GridTableSummaryRow.titleColumnCount` property along with the summary columns.
-Showing column summary with the title can be supported only if the `GridSummaryRow.showSummaryInRow` is `false`.
+The SfDataGrid supports to display columns’ summary value along with the title by defining the `GridTableSummaryRow.title` and `GridTableSummaryRow.titleColumnCount` properties along with the summary columns.
+Showing a column summary with the title can be supported, only if the `GridSummaryRow.showSummaryInRow` is `false`.
 The `GridTableSummaryRow.titleColumnCount` property defines that how long the title should be spanned in the corresponding summary row.

 {% tabs %}
 {% highlight Dart %}